The USGS Water Science School

 Livestock water use is water associated with livestock watering, feedlots, dairy operations, and other on-farm needs.
 Livestock includes dairy cows and heifers, beef cattle and calves, sheep and lambs, goats, hogs and pigs, horses, and poultry.
 Other livestock water uses include cooling of facilities for the animals and animal products such as milk, dairy sanitation and wash down of facilities, animal waste-disposal systems, and incidental water losses.

-During 2005, withdrawals were an estimated 2,140 Mgal/d, or 2,390 thousand acre-feet per year.
-(All 2010 water use information is from the report Estimated use of water in the United States in 2010.)
-Livestock withdrawals were less than 1 percent of total freshwater withdrawals and 1 percent of total freshwater withdrawals excluding thermoelectric power.
+During 2010, withdrawals for livestock use were an estimated 2,000 Mgal/d, or 2,240 thousand acre-ft/yr.
+Livestock withdrawals were about 1 percent of total freshwater withdrawals and about 1 percent of total freshwater withdrawals for all categories excluding thermoelectric power.
 Groundwater was the source for 60 percent of total livestock withdrawals.
-Estimated total livestock withdrawals for 2005 were 8 percent less than in 2000.
+Estimated total livestock withdrawals for 2010 were 7 percent less than in 2005.

-Texas, California, Oklahoma, and North Carolina each used more than 125 Mgal/d for livestock and accounted for 35 percent of total livestock withdrawals in 2005.
-Texas, North Carolina, Nebraska, California, Iowa, and Kansas each used more than 80 Mgal/d of groundwater for livestock and accounted for 47 percent of groundwater withdrawals for this use.
-California, Oklahoma, and Texas each used more than 95 Mgal/d of surface water for livestock and accounted for 37 percent of surface-water withdrawals for this use.
+The geographic distribution of total, surface-water, and groundwater livestock withdrawals is shown in figure 8.
+Texas, California, Iowa, Nebraska, and Kansas each used more than 100 Mgal/d for livestock and together accounted for 41 percent of total livestock withdrawals in 2010.
+Texas, Iowa, Nebraska, Kansas, and California each used more than 80 Mgal/d of groundwater for livestock and accounted for 42 percent of groundwater withdrawals for this use.
+Texas and California each used more than 100 Mgal/d of surface water for livestock, and accounted for 29 percent of surface-water withdrawals for livestock.

 To view PDF files, the latest version of Adobe Reader (free of charge) or similar software is needed.